The Oranda goldfish is one of the world’s most popular and recognizable breeds of fancy goldfish.

 If you have some experience with goldfish care and maintaining an aquarium, don’t be put off by their low level of tolerance – if you’re used to managing temperature gauges and filtration systems, these are relatively easy obstacles to overcome.

-While the wen is a great feature that makes the Oranda stand apart from many other breeds of goldfish, it does come with its own problems.
+While the wen is a great feature that makes them stand out from many other breeds of goldfish, it does come with its own problems.

-Because of the small folds in this hood of flesh, it’s easier for the Oranda to get an infection from any bacteria or debris in their tank.
+Because of the small folds in this hood of flesh, it’s easier for them to get an infection from any bacteria or debris in their tank.
 This means you need to keep on top of the regular tank cleaning required.

-The other obstacle that comes with the wen is that it can mean they have poorer vision when compared to other breeds of goldfish.
+The other obstacle that comes with the wen is it can mean they have poorer vision when compared to other breeds.
 While this doesn’t cause a huge issue in itself, it does mean they can take longer to find their food, so make sure they have plenty of time to feed.

-Oranda are omnivores, so they can and will eat a huge variety of foods.
-To keep them healthy, it’s always best to make sure they’re fed a high quality flake food every day, preferably of a good quality.
+They are omnivores, so they can and will eat a wide variety of foods.
+To keep them healthy, it’s always best to make sure they’re fed a high quality flake food every day, preferably of a good quality, and to supplement occasionally with aquatic plants, vegetables and high protein fish foods.

-Remember not to put too much flake food in the tank in one go, or it’s likely to be left and cause issues in your tank, so a few smaller feeds each day is better than one big one.
+Remember not to put too much flake food in the tank in one go, or it’s likely to be left, rot and cause pollution in your tank, so a few smaller feeds each day is better than one big one, and remove what they don’t eat inside of 4 or 5 minutes.

 While you can feed live food to Oranda, it’s sometimes considered better to stick to freeze-dried food to help lower the risks of bacteria and parasites.
-Brine shrimp and bloodworms make great treats for this breed of fish.
+Brine shrimp, daphnia and bloodworms make great treats for them.

 If you want to put rocks or other decorations in your aquarium, make sure you’re only using things with smooth edges to ensure there is no risk of injury with any sharp points.

-With the Oranda’s sight being weaker than some other breeds, it’s even more important to protect them from any possible injury where possible.
+With their sight being weaker than some other breeds, it’s even more important to protect them from possible injury where possible, so avoid sharp objects and sharp edges on any decorations you add to their tank.

 Also, bear in mind if you want to get any kind of bridge or house shaped items, Oranda can grow up to 15 inches in extreme cases, so make sure the items are a suitable size and spaced out enough for them to swim around without getting stuck.